The Invasions Begin

 The Northern Tribes

 The Romans from around 300 AD onwards increasingly referred to the Northern tribes as ‘Picti.’
 Meaning the painted or tattooed people.
 Below the Forth-Clyde line the tribes tended to cooperate with Rome, becoming allies or ‘foederati’ (federal) of the Roman people.
-Again this had profound consequences as culturally and socially those tribes adopted Roman customs .
+Again this had profound consequences as culturally and socially those tribes adopted Roman customs including the eventual adoption of Christianity .
 This served to increasingly differentiate them from the tribes further north.

 The South-East of Scotland